CEA-COSMIC/pysap/docs/source/installation.rst

     xcode-select --install

-The easiest way to install CMake and add OpenMP support Clang on macOS is to install the following packages using |link-to-homebrew|:
+The easiest way to install CMake and add OpenMP support for Clang on macOS is to install the following packages using |link-to-homebrew|.

 .. code:: bash